MPI-Certified Vehicle Inspection Station for BIIC

 Vehicle in driveable condition

-Once your repair plan is approved and work is completed, Complete the online intake form or call 204-853-2038.
+Once your repair plan is approved and repairs are completed, Complete the online intake form when the vehicle is ready for inspection.

-After you have reported your vehicle to us by phone or through our Online Intake Form, you may drop your vehicle off
+After you have reported your vehicle to us through our Online Intake Form, you may drop your vehicle off

 Our licensed inspection mechanic will: